r0man/soundklaus.el/README.md

   "vlc" "--intf=rc")
 ```

+### MPlayer

+[MPlayer](http://www.mplayerhq.hu) can't follow redirect links when playing streams.
+This is currently required by *soundklaus.el*, so *MPlayer* is not supported at the moment.

 ## Usage

 You can search songs with `M-x soundklaus-tracks` and playlists with `M-x soundklaus-playlists`.
 In the `*soundklaus*` buffer you can move to the next song with `C-n` or `n`, and to the previous one with `C-p` or `p`.
 Pressing `RET` plays the current song, and `a` adds the current song at point to the *EMMS* playlist.